 The point here is that you don’t have to do it for a crazy amount of time to reap the benefits.
 You can do it for 5 minutes a day – or 50, it’s up to you.
 I recommend starting off with shorter sessions, and working your way up to a longer one once you’ve really learned to enjoy it.

 To guide or not to guide?

 If you’re having trouble getting into the right mental space or staying focused, you might want to try a guided meditation.
-I know there are loads of guided meditations you can get on YouTube – I haven’t tried any yet and would love to hear some recommendations if you have any.

 Sometimes I like to use guided, normally when I’m not feeling as focused, but I also have days where I want to just do it by myself.
 The choice is yours.